 For patients who have recurrent patella dislocation and whose non-surgical therapies have failed, surgery may be required to properly restore the knee joint.
 There are a variety of surgical procedures to address kneecap dislocation, either first time or recurrent.
 You can trust that Ortho Sport & Spine Physicians will take the necessary time to fully evaluate your injury and carefully explain your treatment options.
 Depending on your specific injury and the surrounding ligament damage, our physicians may recommend an arthroscopic procedure such as lateral-release, medial patellofemoral ligament reconstruction or tibia tubercle realignment transfer.

 Choosing arthroscopy for your kneecap dislocation repair means you will benefit from less scarring, less pain and faster recovery time following your surgery.
 From your initial diagnosis until your final rehabilitation is complete, you can trust Ortho Sport & Spine Physicians for superior, patient-centered care at all times.
 Using advanced, minimally invasive techniques to help athletes return to maximum performance is what we are known for.

-If you have suffered a patella dislocation and are experiencing symptoms of pain, swelling, numbness or restricted movement, please contact our office in Atlanta today to schedule an appointment with our sports medicine expert.
+If you have suffered a patella dislocation and are experiencing symptoms of pain, swelling, numbness or restricted movement, please contact our office today to schedule an appointment with our sports medicine expert.